Suse acquires NeuVector to bolster Kubernetes security

 Enterprise-grade open source infrastructure software provider Suse has acquired NeuVector, a container security platform that helps companies secure their apps on any infrastructure.

-Suse said the deal constitutes both cash and stock to a total valuation of $130 million.
+The company’s new deal constitutes both cash and stock, bringing its total valuation to $130 million.

 The news comes as companies across the spectrum turn to the cloud as part of their broader digital transformation programs, with open source technologies such as Kubernetes pivotal to their efforts.
 Kubernetes — which emerged from Google’s vaults back in 2014 — is an open source orchestration platform that automates the laborious manual processes involved in managing containerized applications.
 Containers are software packages that “contain” all the components needed to run companies’ applications in any environment — across public clouds or private datacenters.